ippontech/blog-usa/posts/hipslacker-a-slack-bot-for-jhipster.md

 Slack is almost used everywhere nowadays, especially because of their bot integration called Slack App.
 During a hackathon day, my coworkers and I decided to start building a bot using Python that will generate a JHipster app.
 The workflow is pretty simple, you send a message to the bot with the JHipster's configuration you want to use.
 Then the bot uses [JHipster Online](https://start.jhipster.tech/) to generate your application and replies with the GitHub repository's link.

-Here an example of a command: `@hipslacker generate a microservice with mongodb named my-awesome-app`, as you can see, the message is very simple and looks like a real sentence.
+Here is an example of a command: `@hipslacker generate a microservice with mongodb named my-awesome-app`.
+As you can see, the message is very simple and looks like a real sentence.
 The reason is because we wanted to make the usage of the bot very simple and avoid having to specify all the JHipster's configuration.

 All the Python code from this blog post is on the [GitHub repository of HipSlacker](https://github.com/hipslacker/hipslacker).
 You can easily setup your own bot by following the instructions in the README.md file.

 # Main method and loop

-The main method is very simple, the bot connects to your workspace and parse messages with a given interval.
+The main method is very simple, the bot connects to your workspace and parses messages with a given interval.
 When a message is mentioning the bot, the method `handle_command` is called and a HipSlacker object is created to process the command.

 ```python
 def run():